SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## How we build and transfer knowledge

-SAIS.Technology S2S is built around student-to-student (S2S) learning model and draws on a distributed set of tools.
+SAIS S2S Technology is built around student-to-student (S2S) learning model and draws on a distributed set of tools.
 Our work is dedicated to continously finding better solutions to one problem: transfering a complex, technical subject to graduate students who have no background in the field and limited time to read up on the fundamentals.

-This problem works as the engine of SAIS.Technology S2S -- it enables and validates our educational model.
-Why?
-The environment we operate in -- defined by low resources, little time and a steep learning curve -- encourages us to pursue EDIT STRIVE TO ALIGN WITH the adaptive workflows of software developement.
-We believe that experience with these workflows facilitates adapting to technological advancements more broadly.
-Here's how we strive to engage adaptive developer workflows:
+This problem works as the engine of SAIS S2S Technology.
+To deal with our resource constraints and provide educational value both fast and continuously, we strive to align our teching model with [modern software developer workflows](http://agilemanifesto.org/).
+Hence our resource constrains work as our engine -- we believe that experience with workflows defined around rapid application development and agile concepts are a fundamental part of the technological advancements reshaping our world.

+Here's how we strive to engage these workflows:

 We do not start the semester with a finished, unified educational product such as a lecture.
-Instead, we provide students with a set of prototypes that will evolve from basic functionality to a tailored, useful product as the semester progresses and -- on a longer horizon -- as SAIS.Technology S2S grows over time.
+Instead, we provide students with a set of prototypes that will evolve from basic functionality to a tailored, useful product as the semester progresses and -- on a longer horizon -- as SAIS S2S Technology grows over time.

 We priotize that students participating in our programming workshops build a minimum viable product fast -- outline a short memo on testing machine learning algorithms, modify a bot playing an online strategy game --,'ship' that product by presenting it in a professional context, improve based on feedback and iterate the process.

-There is no clear distinction between teaching and learning in this process -- and there shouldn't be as the ability to collaborate horizontally is our most valuable ressource.
+Importantly, there is no clear distinction between teaching and learning in this process -- and there shouldn't be as the ability to collaborate horizontally is our most valuable ressource.

+## Our products = our tools

 We see our 'products' as a set of tools.
 They should be used as needed and re-build along the way.
 There are three groups of tools --awareness, adaption and advancement.

 ### Awareness